Mihail-Gerasimov/zarubin_site/src/posts/How-Too-Many-Features-Can-Kill-Your-Product.md

 authorImage: '/assets/images/author/avatar.png'
 downloadLink: ''
 ---
-# The Paradox of Choice: How Too Many Features Can Kill Your Product

 There's an old saying: *"Appetite comes with eating."* This is especially true in software development.
 How many of us have started out wanting to implement a simple sorting function, only to end up with an overly complex system involving **ElasticSearch algorithms**, **filters**, **tags**, and even a system for favoriting content?
 It's a slippery slope that many development teams fall into, driven by the desire to add more features to make their product more appealing.